Hacks, Myths & FAQs

 Take inspiration from your pantry, fridge and freezer

-If you are searching for inspiration for easy to prepare recipes to add to your meal plan, check out our healthy, dietitian approved recipes here.
+If you're searching for inspiration for easy to prepare recipes to add to your meal plan, check out our healthy, dietitian approved recipes here.

-If you are still stuck, pick a theme for the week and find recipes that relate to the theme.
-E.g. having an Italian themed week.
+If you're still stuck, why not pick a theme for the week and find recipes that relate to the theme e.g., an Italian themed week.

 Bulk cook meals ahead of time

-Set aside a few hours, whether it be on the weekend, or on a day that works better for you, and prepare one to two meals ahead of time, and store them either in the fridge or freezer, so that you only need to reheat, assemble or add some side salad or veggies when you get home.
+If you have a couple of hours free, cook one to two meals ahead of time, and store them in the fridge or freezer.
+That way you only need to reheat, assemble or add a quick salad or side of veggies when you get home.

 Here are some great recipes to cook ahead of time: